slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Know how to lead a conversation and how to go with the conversational flow.
 Get out of your head and become more situationally aware, always looking for external catalysts.'*

-> *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

-HINT: How to tell good stories?
+How to tell good stories?

-A good story does condenses a massive amount of information into a consumable and shareable form.
+Good stories condense a massive amount of information into a consumable and shareable form.
 Its primary purpose isn’t accuracy, but entertainment; and when it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.

 > *'Cinema is just life with the boring parts cut out.' -- Alfred Hitchcock*

-> *'Storytelling is about the details.'*
+> *'The more you say, the less people remember.' -- François Fénelon*

+How to discord?

+- «Will you tell me your story?
+I’d love to know how you came to this point of view.»
+- «I don't have an opinion on that.
+Why don't you tell me how you got to have such a firm one?
+It sounds like I could learn something.»

+> *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

+> *'Arguing as you're right.
+Listening as you're wrong.'*

 <!--
-> *'Knowledge speaks, but wisdom listens' -- Jimi Hendrix*
-> *'The more you say, the less people remember.' -- François Fénelon*
-> *'Think before you speak.
-Read before you think.' -- Fran Lebowitz*

 17. Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation.
 In trivial matters exercise yourself for the more weighty matters of speech.
 Profound secrecy has some of the lustre of the divine. -- Balthasar Gracian

 Don’t explain.
 People only hear what they want to hear.

-How to discord?
-> *'Will you tell me your story?
-I’d love to know how you came to this point of view.'*
-> *'I don't have an opinion on that; why don't you tell me how you got to have such a firm one?
-It sounds like I could learn something.'*

 open up question: Why is your best friend, your best friend?
 You can't fake an answer. asking questions without paying attention is worthless. you must be curious.